helidon-io/helidon-examples/CONTRIBUTING.md

    you intend to submit.
 1. Fork this repository
 1. Create a branch in your fork to implement the changes.
-We recommend using the issue number as part of your branch name, e.g. `1234-fixes`
+We recommend using the issue number as part of your branch name, e.g. `1234-fixes`.
+Make sure to base your branch off of the corresponding `dev-N.x` branch (where N is the major Helidon version).
 1. Submit the pull request. *Do not leave the pull request blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 Ensure that you reference the issue you created as well.
+Target your PR to the corresponding `dev-N.x` branch.
 1. We will assign the pull request for review and running of PR validation workflow before it is merged.

+Development work for examples is performed in the `dev-N.x` branches (where `N` corresponds to a Helidon major version).
+For example, to make a change to a Helidon 3 example you would use the `dev-3.x` branch.

 ## Code of Conduct